ravioshankar/angular-openlayers/projects/ol-proj-setup/README.md

-# AngularOpenlayersII
+# OlProjSetup

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.

 ## Code scaffolding

 Run `ng generate component component-name --project ol-proj-setup` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ol-proj-setup`.
 > Note: Don't forget to add `--project ol-proj-setup` or else it will be added to the default project in your `angular.json` file.

 ## Build